 This splurge has been my favorite maternity dress because it is so versatile and high quality.
 I’ve worn it with heels to events on campus, with flats to church, and with sandals in Florida.
 You can dress it down with a denim jacket or throw on a blazer.
 I’ve only had this one for about a month but another piece from Hatch got so much wear last pregnancy, post partum, and is now back in heavy rotation so I trust this brand.

-My caution with this dress is it comes in one size only, like a lot of Hatch’s pieces.
+I ordered this when it only came in one size, like most of Hatch pieces a few years ago.
 I’m wearing it in this post at 25ish weeks and love it.
 I can still wear it now at 29 weeks but I’m not sure it will last me more than another month.
 I’m 5’4″ and the length is fine (and would work just fine for someone taller or shorter).
 I don’t think this would work super well on me (with stretch lines in the fabric) past 34 weeks (or past 140 pounds on my 5’4″ frame).
 A big part of this is because I carry super far out.
 A lot of maternity shirts are just too short on me at this point (29 weeks) so, depending on how you carry, this could work longer through pregnancy.

 This is the black and white striped top I want to wear every single day.
 It’s a classic look, doesn’t scream pregnancy, and can be worn post partum (I have a similar version from a few years ago as well that I wore post partum, especially before I lost the baby pouch).